 Bridge Project 2015: Rewriting Dance

-HMD’s seventh Bridge Project, produced in association with CounterPulse, was Rewriting Dance and featured Jeanine Durning, Deborah Hay, Alva Noë, Michèle Steinwald, and six Bay Area choreographers working at the intersection of language and choreographic thinking.
+HMD’s 2015 Bridge Project, produced in association with CounterPulse, was Rewriting Dance and featured Jeanine Durning, Deborah Hay, Alva Noë, Michèle Steinwald, and six Bay Area choreographers working at the intersection of language and choreographic thinking.

 “Rather than creating a bridge that reinforced the distinctions between disciplines, the Bridge Project offered a view of an inclusive community—one in which complementary, rather than disparate, pursuits benefited each other and those in attendance.”

 --Joe Ferguson, Science, Philosophy and Performance Art in 'The Bridge Project,' SciArt in America, Dec.
 28, 2015

 Jeanine Durning’s inging featuring the practice of unscripted nonstop language as performance.